F.W. Woolworth Co. faces a hostile takeover

 On 9 April 1979 the American parent company was shocked to the core.
 Out of the blue a much smaller Canadian company, Brascan Ltd, launched a hostile takeover bid for the whole enterprise.
 Had it succeeded they would have taken control of 4,593 stores, including 1,458 F.W.
 Woolworth branches in the USA, 212 in Canada, 197 in Germany, 24 in Mexico and 8 in Spain, as well as 383 Woolcos, 2,035 Kinney Shoe outlets and 276 Richman Brothers stores in North America.
 They would also taken control of the British company's 1,026 stores, thanks to their 52.7% share.

-Brascan operated rather like a modern venture capital company.
-It bought and restructured businesses, principally in the energy and property sectors.
-It was only about a quarter of the size of the F.W.
-Woolworth Co., and intended to finance the $35-a-share bid by borrowing.
-After the event some commentators observed that the move may have been cleverly orchestrated to save Brascan from a predator.
+Brascan was rather like a modern venture capital company.
+It bought and restructured businesses, mainly in the energy and property sectors.
+It was only about a quarter of the size of Woolworth, and intended to borrow to finance the $35-a-share bid.
+In hindsight it is believed that the bid was a clever distraction to help Brascan save itself from a predator.

 Brascan owned a number of Latin American energy generating businesses.
 It had recently sold a Brazilian asset, making it cash rich, but had declined to sell its other interests to a rival.
 Edper Associates was keen to acquire those businesses, which would have complemented their own.
 Rumours circulated that Edper was planning a bid for Brascan.
 The daring move on Woolworth proved too much for Edper.